-A project contains references to your images on disk, edits, and Looks used.
-We don’t touch your RAW files.
-Projects are saved as .apheraproject files.
-By default they live in ~/Pictures/Aphera, but the location is configurable — see Project Settings below.
+A project contains references to your images on disk, edits, and culling decisions.
+They’re saved as .apheraproject files, by default in ~/Pictures/Aphera, but the location is configurable.
+See Project Settings.

 Creating a Project